 Similar to terra cotta, glazed planters are just as heavy and tend to break as easily.
 If you’re using a type that is not glazed on the inside, it may be wise to move your planter to a sheltered area indoors.
 This can be particularly helpful if you live in an area where winter temperatures drop to a hard freezing level.

-Pots made of polyethylene material are almost indistinguishable from stone, cement or terra cotta pots.
+Pots made of lighter materials are almost indistinguishable from stone, cement, or terra cotta pots.
 However, they are undoubtedly much lighter and have a number of valuable benefits.
 They can also more affordable and are easier to move around.

-Most polyethylene pots measure up to a half-inch thick and possess the feel of hardened plastic.
+Planters are now available that are made of fiberglass composite, fiber cement, or also GFRC, which is glass fiber reinforced concrete.
 They have medium insulation capacities which help in keeping plant roots from overheating during the summer while extending the warmth of the season in the fall.
-These pots are expected to remain unaffected by chipping, fading, cracking and freeze damage for a period of up to 36 months.
+These pots are expected to remain unaffected by chipping, fading, cracking, and freeze damage for a period of up to 36 months.
 Moreover, pots that come with no drainage hole in the bottom can be easily drilled when needed.

 Due to their lightweight character, polyethylene pots may not be an ideal choice for anyone who lives in a windy area.
 They also tend to dry out faster compared to any other container types.